 resides in the axon terminals of neurons that ACTIVATE SKELETAL MUSCLES.
 Involved in muscular diseases such as

 myasthenia gravis, and brain diseases such as Alzheimer's.
-Excitatory.
+Excitatory in skeletal muscles.
+Located in the brain, the nervous system, can be excitatory or inhibitory at other sites.
 BRAIN TO REGULATE MEMORY.
 NICOTINE IMPACTS THIS

 norepinephrine (noradrenaline), dopamine and serotonin; have been closely linked to mood states and emotional disorders.